Premier Law Firm for Defense of NYC Department of Consumer Affairs Matters

 We are a NYC Department of Consumer Affairs investigation and defense law firm that possesses extraordinary perspective gained from many years of defending DCA investigations on behalf of a diverse base of clients.
 The firm's concentrated experience with DCA consumer protection matters distinguishes us from other firms and leads to superior results for those that we represent.

-Knowledge of Agency Inner Workings
+Knowledge of Department of Consumer and Worker Protection Inner Workings

-We serve as zealous advocates on behalf of our clients in all aspects of defending DCA investigations and enforcement actions, including, without limitation, sit-downs with regulators, responding to requests for information, producing responsive documents, negotiating favorable settlements and, when necessary, administrative hearings.
+We serve as zealous advocates on behalf of our clients in all aspects of defending DWCP/DCA investigations and enforcement actions, including, without limitation, sit-downs with regulators, responding to requests for information, producing responsive documents, negotiating favorable settlements and, when necessary, administrative hearings.

-Our representative experience defending and favorably resolving a wide variety of DCA investigations on behalf of prominent New York based businesses, coupled with the strong working relationships we have built with the DCA decision-makers and staff attorneys that lead such inquiries, are a distinct benefit to our clients.
+Our representative experience defending and favorably resolving a wide variety of DCWP/DCA investigations on behalf of prominent New York based businesses, coupled with the strong working relationships we have built with the DCA decision-makers and staff attorneys that lead such inquiries, are a distinct benefit to our clients.

 We also regularly counsel clients on the design and implementation of comprehensive compliance strategies and preventative controls.

-A Firm That Knows the Rules
+A Firm That Knows the NYC Department of Consumer and Worker Protection Rules

 OATH Hearings